-SASBC is the regional expression of the Southern Baptist Denomination and has a 50 year history of starting new work, providing training and support, and acting as the hub of a network of relationships between pastors and churches.
+SRBN is the regional expression of the Southern Baptist Denomination and has a 50 year history of starting new work, providing training and support, and acting as the hub of a network of relationships between pastors and churches.

 The first annual meeting took place on October 2, 1945, in Stockton, California, and was made up of messengers from churches in seven cities: Sacramento, the Northgate area of Sacramento, Gridley, Linda, Olivehurst, Oroville, and Stockton.

-What Does an Association of Churches Do?
+What Does an Network of Churches Do?

-An association of churches is the formal expression of love and concern to a church from all the other churches.
+A network of churches is the formal expression of love and concern to a church from all the other churches.
 It harnesses the synergy that exists when churches team together in a common endeavor.
 It magnifies the Christian influence and sense of Christian presence in a community.

 What type of relationship holds a network of churches together?
 It’s called a covenant relationship.
 This is a sacred covenant between churches to help one another and to love one another.